M-5 (Michigan highway): Grand River Avenue

 The chief transportation routes in 1701 were the Indian trails that crossed the future state of Michigan; the Grand River Trail was one of these thirteen trails at the time.
 Detroit created 120 ft rights-of-way for the principal streets of the city, Grand River Avenue included, in 1805.
 This street plan was devised by Augustus Woodward and others following a devastating fire in Detroit.
 A ten-year project to construct a plank road between Detroit and Howell was authorized in 1820 along the Grand River Trail.
 Grand River Avenue was included as one of Five Great Military Roads in 1825, along with the River Road, Michigan Avenue, Woodward Avenue and Gratiot Avenue.
 The Grand River Road, precursor to the modern Grand River Avenue was named by Benjamin Williams, cofounder of Owosso; it was named for La Grande Riviere, the French name for the river.

 The opening of the Erie Canal in New York in 1826 brought new settlers to the Great Lakes region, and to the future state of Michigan.
 Many of these settlers began their inland journeys in Detroit.
 At first the Grand River Road was a "deep rutted, ditch bordered road".
 The Grand River Road was a major route for settlers headed inland to Grand Rapids in 1836, as the shortest route for travelers coming from Detroit.

 In 1850, the Michigan State Legislature established the Lansing and Howell Plank Road Company, which set about converting various Indian trails into the Lansing–Howell Plank Road, a task the company completed by 1853.
 At Howell the road connected with the Detroit–Howell Plank Road, establishing the first improved connection direct from the state capital to Michigan's largest metropolis.
 The Lansing–Detroit Plank Road was a toll road until the 1880s.
 It eventually evolved into the eastern part of the modern Grand River Avenue.

-By 1900, only a short stretch of the Detroit–Howell Plank Road was still make of planks; most of the other plank roads had been converted to gravel by this time.
+By 1900, only a short stretch of the Detroit–Howell Plank Road was still made of planks; most of the other plank roads had been converted to gravel by this time.
 When the Michigan State Highway Department (MSHD) had numbered and signed highways in the state in 1919, it applied the M-16 number to Grand River Avenue across the state between Grand Haven and Detroit.

 The M-16 designation lasted for seven years.
 As the states were meeting with the American Association of State Highway Officials (AASHO, now AASHTO) to plan the United States Numbered Highway System, the route of M-16 was originally planned to be included in US 18.
 When the system was announced on November 11, 1926, Grand River Avenue and M-16 became part of US 16.
 The first change to the US 16 routing in the Detroit area was made in 1933 when the highway was moved to bypass Farmington, with the old routing retained as a state highway.